zmess24/personal-website-nextjs/src/posts/vector-databases-and-similarity-search.md

 The goal for today's post will be to create a naive implemententation of a vector database from scratch, while incorporating some key features and functionality from a performance perspective.
 And at the end, we'll go through an example of how to use our "scratch" vector database to perform a similarity search on a list of recipes provided a given query.

-Withour further adu, let's get right into it!

 ### What is a Vector Database?

 In my [previous post](https://www.zacmessinger.com/posts/intro-to-word-embeddings-with-word2vec), we delved into a crucial aspect of modern natural language processing by examining word embeddings, which are dense vectors of floating-point values that can be used to capture context and semantic relationships of words, and by extension, sentences.
-Embeddings are a undoubtly a powerful tool, but, thats all they are - a tool.
-The real value comes in how we use them in the context of more powerful models and applications, which is where vector databases come into play!
+Embeddings are a undoubtly a powerful tool, but ultimately, thats all they are - a tool.
+The real value comes in how we use them in the context of more powerful models and applications.
+That's where vector databases come into play.

 A vector database is a specialized type of database designed to store and manage high-dimensional vectors.
 Unlike traditional databases that handle structured data, such as numbers and strings, a vector database has the ability to handle complex datatypes like text and images by storing them in vector space as embeddings.
 The core advantage of a vector database lies in its ability to perform rapid and scalable similarity searches across vast datasets, which is crucial for applications such as recommendation systems, image and video retrieval, and more.

-With an understanding of what a vector database is and what it is used for, let's move into the code centric portion of this post!
+And these types of searches are largely accomplished through running is what is known as the cosine similarity formula, which we will be covering in depth during the later portion of this post.

+Withour further adu, let's get right into it!

 ### Library Import

 Let's kick everything off by downloading & importing in the libraries we'll use throughout the remainder of this post.
-There are two new NLP specific libraries here today, so I've included a short description of what they do for reference as we progress through the sections to come.
+There are two specific NLP libraries included here today, so below are short descriptions of what they do for reference as we progress through the sections to come.

 -   [SentenceTransformer](https://www.sbert.net/): A Python module for accessing, using, and training state-of-the-art text and image embedding models that is maintained by HuggingFace.
 -   [nltk](https://www.nltk.org/): nltk (aka Natural Language Toolkit) is a popular API that provides a suite of text processing libraries for classification, tokenization, stemming, tagging, parsing, and semantic reasoning.